 - Scientific names: (Callyodon- tidae, Sparisomidae, and Scraichthyidae)

-They are considered Herbivores, eating marine algae, but they eat all types of corals at the same time.
-Parrot Fish play a significant role in the destruction of our reefs as they bite off and grind up the corals.
-The can excrete tremendous amounts of digested coral, which comes out as sand.
+They are considered herbivores, eating marine algae, but they eat all types of corals at the same time.
+Parrotfish play a significant role in the destruction of our reefs as they bite off and grind up the corals.
+They can excrete tremendous amounts of digested coral, which comes out as sand.
 This is where a lot of our ocean sand comes from.

-Getting the Parrot Fish to eat in captivity can be difficult because their diet consists of so much coral.
+Getting the parrotfish to eat in captivity can be difficult because their diet consists of so much coral.
 We find they will eat Nori and shrimp, but it's not an easy task to get them to do so.
 In Martin Moe's book The Marine Aquarium Handbook; Beginner to Breeder, he has a recipe for The Plaster Mix.
-It can be used for most any type of fish, but it is particularly suitable for Parrot Fishes.
-The hard plaster food mix allows the Parrot Fish to bite into something hard and firm, which is how they are used to eating.
+It can be used for almost any type of fish, but it is particularly suitable for parrotfishes.
+The hard plaster food mix allows the parrotfish to bite into something hard and firm, which is how they are used to eating.

 Socialization and Gender

 It is not a reef safe fish to have, but it gets along well with almost any other marine fishes.
 They travel in groups in the wild and will generally get along with other species of the same kind.
 They range in size from the smaller species of about six inches to the more abundant species of up to two or three feet.

 Parrotfish can be one of the most challenging fish to identify.
 Because the males and females have so many different color combinations and a vast array of color phases that each species goes through in various stages of their lives, it is hard to figure out which one you have.
 The colors on male parrotfishes are very vivid shades of dark or light bright yellows, pinks, reds, greens, blues, and turquoises.
 The females are very drab, dull-colored shades of reds, browns and olive greens.